AashishKatila/extract-links/README.md

 ```

-- Output will be saved to robots_results and sitemaps_url.
+- Output will be saved to robots-results and sitemaps-url.

 ---